 And if they did not actually take the photo themselves, then they are unlikely to be the actual copyright holder.
 In which case they are the ones at fault and liable to be sued by the copyright holder.
 Although it is worth stressing at this point that only the copyright holder can take action for infringement, so that is unlikely to happen.

 Now, some people might think "but the Crown Copyright on this page of the 1881 Census has expired, so I can post it", but of course it is not quite that simple.
 Even if the copyright has expired, there are a couple of other factors to consider.
 The presentation of the image may itself be copyright, in the same way that the typographical layout of a book has a separate copyright to the content.
 Anyone can produce their own editions of public domain novels, for example, but you still can't copy someone else's edition.
-Similarly there is a precedent in European law that a photo of an out of copyright painting can be copyright.
-So the image itself may be copyright.
+The only real grey area is the case of a copy of a public domain work, for example a photo of an old painting or a scan of an old photo.
+If the copy is a straight mechanical copy of the original then there is no doubt that the copy is also public domain.
+However, if the copy involves artistic, or creative changes to the original then it may be claimed that it the subject of a new copyright.
+That would be an argument for the courts to decide, and each such case would be made on its own merits.

 It goes without saying that transcriptions are separately copyrighted works.
-But facts are facts and are not copyright, so provided that you write them out yourself that's fine.
+But facts are facts and are not subject to copyright, so provided that you write them out yourself that's fine.

 Be careful out there!